emmagan/jetris/README.md

 The other classes in the package contain GUI-related functionalities and were excluded from testing.
 Once the configuration is set up, select Run > Run ... with Coverage from the main menu.
 To generate the coverage report, select Run > Generate Coverage Report from the main menu.
+The coverage report is currently saved in test_report.

 ### Common errors
 > Execution failed for task ':test'